Simultaneous improvement of control and estimation for battery management systems: Conclusion

 \section{Conclusion}

-In this work, we employ stochastic optimal control on battery management systems to achieve a simultaneous improvement in control and estimation.
-This is achieved through deriving a deterministic surrogate to the stochastic optimal control cost, parametrized by the mean and covariance of the state of charge of the system's batteries.
-Although our parametrization is independent of the type of filter, we adopt the extended Kalman filter to approximate these statistics, due to its simplicity.
-We then use a randomized linear parameter-varying model predictive control approximation to solve for the control trajectory.
-We report an improvement in control and state estimation that is more pronounced for batteries with open circuit voltage models that deviate further from linearity with respect to the state of charge, such as lithium-sulfur batteries.
+In this work, we employ stochastic optimal control on battery management systems to achieve a simultaneous improvement in control and estimation, motivated by the peak shaving and valley filling requirements of grid-connected storage.
+This is achieved by deriving a deterministic surrogate to the stochastic optimal control cost, parametrized by the mean and covariance of the state of charge, which exposes a direct coupling between the control input and estimation quality that certainty-equivalence controllers ignore.
+The controller actively steers battery trajectories toward high-observability regions of the OCV curve, reducing estimation uncertainty while simultaneously improving tracking performance.
+Although our parametrization is independent of the type of filter, we adopt the extended Kalman filter to approximate the information-state dynamics, due to its simplicity.
+We validate the approach on a nine-battery system tracking a time-varying power-demand reference and report significant reductions in tracking cost and estimation error relative to certainty equivalence MPC.
+These improvements are consistent across an eKF, a uKF, and an MHE, confirming that the dual-control benefit is agnostic to the choice of state estimator.

-Future work involves the adaptation of other Bayesian filters and estimation algorithms into the proposed stochastic optimal control technique, as well as investigating applications to larger battery systems with different topologies and control objectives.
+Future work involves the adaptation of other Bayesian filters and estimation algorithms into the proposed stochastic optimal control technique, as well as extending the framework to more sophisticated battery models and grid-level objectives such as frequency regulation and power dispatch.

 \begin{flushright} \framebox{\parbox{2.5in}{Government License: The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (``Argonne").
 Argonne, a U.S. Department of Energy Office of Science laboratory, is operated under Contract No. DE-AC02-06CH11357.
 The U.S. Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
 The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan. http://energy.gov/downloads/doe-public-access-plan. }}